-'Pawling Labradors' is registered with Dogs Qld as breeders of pure bred chocolate and black Labradors.
-We select breeding lines based on skeletal soundness and true Labrador type, striving for excellence in temperament and trainability in all of our pups.
+'Pawling Labradors' is registered with Dogs Qld as breeders of pure bred chocolate and black labrador puppies.
+We select breeding lines based on skeletal soundness and true Labrador type, striving for excellence in temperament and trainability in all of our Pawling labrador pups.

-Our Labradors live in a rural environment with controlled access to paddocks and dams, 2 hours west of Brisbane.
-They are well socialised and familiar with adults, children and cattle.
+Our chocolate and black Pawling labradors live in a rural environment with controlled access to paddocks and dams.
+We are 2 hours west of Brisbane.
+All of our Pawling labradors are well socialised and familiar with adults, children and cattle.

-Clementine's Chocolate Litter is due to be born Nov 16
+Clementine's Chocolate labrador puppies are due to be born Nov 16

-Charlotte's Chocolate Litter is due to be born Dec 16
+Charlotte's Chocolate labrador puppies are due to be born Dec 16

 Ebony is our Black Bitch.
-And her Black & Chocolate litter is due Jan 17.
+And her litter of Black & Chocolate labrador puppies are due Jan 17.

-Trudy's Chocolate Litter is due to be born Mar 17
+Trudy's Chocolate labrador pups are due to be born Mar 17

-Kitty's Chocolate litter is due to be born Mar 17
+Kitty's Chocolate labrador puppies are due to be born Mar 17

 These forecasted birth dates are estimates based on the previous heat for each bitch.
 The timing of the heat can delay by as much as 6wks.
 Weather, health and general dynamics will influence the timing of the next heat.

 The first indication of heat is the observable blood spotting.
-Receipt of a pup is 18wks away.
+Receipt of your Pawling labrador pup is 18wks away.
 The break up of the weeks commencing with blood spotting is

 1wk - 2wks to 'joining' + 9wks pregnancy + 8wks with Pawling after birth = 18 wks